DarkOceanInteractive/git-conventions/README.md

 #### Committing your changes and pushing them to GitHub

-Understand that any changes then made locally is not synchronized with GitHub unless you do what it takes.
+Understand that after cloning, any changes made locally are not synchronized with GitHub yet, unless you do what it takes.

-To save your changes, you need to create a `commit`.
+To synchronize your changes, you need to create a `commit`.
 First, `add` the files you want to save to the commit (this step is also called `staging` by some GUIs).
 Type the command `git add <path/to/file>` for each file you want to add or `git add *` to add them all at once.

-Once that done, create a commit using the command `git commit -m "<message>"`.
+Once that is done, create a commit using the command `git commit -m "<message>"`.
 This creates a new commit described by the message you supply.
 We will see [later](#commit-conventions) how to write a good message.

 At that point, you have a new commit locally.
-However, it is still not available on GitHub (and thus, not visible to other users).
+However, it is still not synchronized with GitHub (and thus, not visible to other users).
 To synchronize it with GitHub, type the command `git push origin <branch-name>`.
 Replace `<branch-name>` with the current branch name.
 Branches will be explained [later](#branches).
 For now, use `main`.

 #### Receiving online commits locally

 So far, we only added our work to GitHub.
 However when other users also add their work, we need to get it locally.
 To do so, type the command `git pull origin <branch-name>`.
-Same as for the push command, branches will be explained later, for now, use `main`.
+Same as for the push command, branches will be explained later.
+For now, use `main`.
 This will simply download anything new that is on GitHub but not yet in the local repository.